Using raised beds

 If your hard work is geared towards growing produce for your plate, the slightly warmer temperature enjoyed by raised vegetable beds means you can plant cooler weather crops such as leafy greens that little bit earlier.
 Choose the likes of lettuce, kale and spinach, spacing seeds accordingly and being mindful that they’ll need even more room to grow once thinned.

 Root vegetables are among the best plants for raised beds.
-The fragment free soil protects their shape as they grow and the elevation discourages pests like carrot fly.
-You can plant early cultivating carrots from February for harvest in mid summer.
+The fragment-free soil protects their shape as they grow and the elevation discourages pests like carrot fly.
+You can plant early cultivating carrots from February for harvest in mid-summer.
 Check out how to make a mini veg garden for more grow-your-own inspiration.

 View our guide to building a mini vegetable garden

-Shop carrot seeds & plants
+Shop carrot seeds and plants

-Step 4 - Watering in
+Step 4 - Watering

 Water your new bed